nulogy/autocomplete_for/README.markdown

 ```

 ### Running the tests
-You can run the unit tests using `bundle exec rake test`; it assumes you have a Postgres database
+You can run the unit tests using `rake`
-configured as per `test/database.yml` (e.g. credentials are valid, database exists).

 Copyright (c) 2019 Nulogy Corporation, released under the MIT license